Nandan108/dto-toolkit/docs/BACKLOG.md

 - [069] Add  #[WithDefaultGroups(...)] class attribute, takes same params as UsesGroups::_withGroups() and auto-applies them after instanciation
 - [020] Add `#[MapTo(...)]` Attribute [See details](Mapping.md)
 - [055] Add `#[Extract(string|array $roots)]` to allow mapping from one or more internal properties or values already cast in a previous step, rather than external input.
+- [045] Add support for validation [See details](#PBI-045)
+- [063] Rename Caster Chains to Processing Chains and add Validation attributes as part of chains
+- [072] Add support for flexible error handling and error collection, so adapters can support native framework error handling.

 ---